New Mexico

 A. Public employment and licensure

 The Criminal Offender Employment Act (1974), N.M.
 Stat.
 Ann. §§ 28-2-1 et seq. describes its goal as follows: “The legislature finds that the public is best protected when criminal offenders or ex-convicts are given the opportunity to secure employment or to engage in a lawful trade, occupation or profession and that barriers to such employment should be removed to make rehabilitation feasible.” § 28-2-2.
 In determining eligibility for public employment or a license, the “agency having jurisdiction may take into consideration a conviction, but the conviction shall not operate as an automatic bar to obtaining public employment or license or other authority to practice the trade, business or profession.” § 28-2-3(A).
 The act provides that public employers and licensing boards “shall not make an inquiry regarding a conviction on an initial application for employment and shall only take into consideration a conviction after the applicant has been selected as a finalist for the position.”
 Id.
-The law also prohibits boards from taking into account non-conviction records. § 28-2-3(B).
-An agency must state the reasons for disqualification in writing if a decision is based on the relationship between crime and employment. § 28-24(B).
+Under § 28-2-4(A), a felony conviction may be considered only if it “directly relates” to the occupation in question.
+An agency or employer must state the reasons for disqualification in writing if a decision is based on the relationship between crime and employment. § 28-2-4(B).
 Notwithstanding these provisions, some agency authorizing statutes specifically provide that conviction of a felony is grounds for denial of a license.
 See various provisions in N.M.
 Stat.
 Ann. ch.
 61 (Uniform Licensing Act, whose procedural provisions are described below.)

-As amended in 2021 by SB2, § 28-2-3(B)(2) through (4) preclude consideration of “convictions that have been sealed, dismissed, expunged or pardoned; juvenile adjudications; or convictions for a crime that “is not recent enough and sufficiently job-related to be predictive of performance in the position sought, given the position’s duties and responsibilities.”
-While “misdemeanors not involving moral turpitude” were omitted from the list of offenses that may never be considered, § 28-2-4(A) was also amended to preclude disqualification based on “misdemeanor convictions involving moral turpitude” even if “directly related” to the occupation.
-This leaves only one narrow ground for disqualification based on a misdemeanor: if the conviction involved drug trafficking or child abuse and the license sought was as a teacher or child care provider. § 28-2-4(C).
-An alternative basis for disqualification based on insufficient rehabilitation was omitted from the law in the 2021 amendments. § 28-2-4(B).
+Further limits on consideration of criminal records: As amended in 2021 by SB2, § 28-2-4(A) omitted “misdemeanor convictions involving moral turpitude” as grounds for disqualification even if “directly related” to the occupation; and § 28-2-3(B)(2) through (4) were amended to preclude consideration of non-convictions records, convictions that have been sealed, dismissed, expunged or pardoned; juvenile adjudications; or convictions for a crime that “is not recent enough and sufficiently job-related to be predictive of performance in the position sought, given the position’s duties and responsibilities. ” In addition, § 28-2-4(C) was amended to delete a provision permitting disqualification from licensure as a teacher or child care provider based on a drug conviction.
+Accordingly, it seems fair to conclude that misdemeanors may never be grounds for denial of a license or public employment in New Mexico, whether or not they involve “moral turpitude.”
+Finally, an alternative basis for disqualification based on insufficient rehabilitation was omitted from the law in the 2021 amendments § 28-2-4(B).

 Uniform Licensing Act provides procedures for denial of licensure.
 See N.M.
 Stat.
 Ann. § 61-1-3(a): “Every licensee or applicant shall be afforded notice and an opportunity to be heard before the board has authority to take any action that would result in: A. denial of permission to take an examination for licensing for which application has been properly made as required by board rule; B. denial of a license after examination for any cause other than failure to pass an examination. . . ..”
 Because there is no precise statutory guideline for a proceeding under this section and due process requires adequate notice and a hearing before the state can take action seeking remuneration against a licensee, the sufficiency of the notice and hearing must be determined under a constitutional due process analysis.
 Rex, Inc. v.
 Manufactured Hous.
 Comm., 2003-NMCA-134, 134 N.M.
 533, 80 P.3d 470.